-Alleged sightings of the Sasquatch or "Big Foot" have occurred in Los Angeles County as well.
-In the 1960s, in Quartz Hill (at the west end of the Antelope Valley), two men reported to L.A.
-County sheriff’s deputies that they had seen a dark, giant biped silhouetted against the sky on a hill.
-A selection of other reported sightings follows:
+--In the 1960s, two men reported to Los Angeles County Sheriff’s deputies that they had seen in the Quartz Hill area a dark, giant biped silhouetted against the sky on a hill.

-Two hunters reported a sighting in Cooper Canyon during the fall sometime in the early 1970s through their hunting scopes.
-They could not determine if this creature was an animal or human.
-Because they were concerned that it might actually be a human, they elected not to shoot it.
+--In the early 1970s during the fall, two hunters reported a sighting through their hunting scopes in Cooper Canyon in the San Gabriel Mountains.
+They could not determine if what they saw was animal or human.
+Because of concerns that it might actually be a human, they elected not to shoot at it.

-In 1973, in the Big Rock Canyon area, numerous sightings of huge apelike creatures were reported.
+--In 1973, in the Big Rock Canyon area, numerous sightings were reported of huge bipedal ape-like creatures.

-In March 1973, three U.S. Marines reported a sighting of a large, bipedal, hairy creature in Lancaster.
-Later that month, a young woman mistakenly thinking she was responding to one of her whimpering dogs, reported being surprised and frightened when a large, bipedal, hair-covered creature stood up from the tall grass and ran off.
+--In March 1973, three U.S. Marines reported a sighting of a large, bipedal, hairy creature in Lancaster.
+Later that month, a young woman, thinking she was responding to one of her whimpering dogs, reported being surprised and frightened by a large, bipedal, hair-covered creature that rose up from the tall grass and ran off.

-On April 22, 1973, three men from the San Fernando Valley reported seeing an eleven-foot Sasquatch near Sycamore Flats Campground.
+--In April 1973, three men from the San Fernando Valley reported seeing an eleven-foot bipedal creature near Sycamore Flats Campground.

-In September 1976, a hunter reported a sighting (and very frightening scream) of a large animal near the West Fork River.
-No, he did not think this animal was a bear.
+--In September 1976, a hunter reported a sighting and frightening scream of a large animal near the West Fork River in the San Gabriel Mountains.
+He insisted that the animal was not a bear.

 --In November 1976, during daylight, four hunters reported finding unusual tracks at a family property after investigating why horses on the property were highly agitated.
 A foul odor was detected in the area.
 After following the tracks, they sighted a large bipedal creature at a distance moving away from them.